 Systematic desensitization involves combining muscle relaxation techniques with exposure.
-This works by creating in the person’s mind new, non-fearful associations surrounding the previously feared stimuli.
+This works by creating new, non-fearful associations surrounding the previously feared stimuli.
 With practice, these new connections overpower the older, anxiety-provoking ones.
-In fact, in-person exposure is the most effective form, with most studies showing that immediate treatment responses were either maintained or even improved several months later.
+In fact, in-person exposure is the most effective form.
+Most studies show that immediate treatment responses are maintained even several months later.

-Where in person exposure therapy alone falls short (blood/injection/injury phobia), combination with applied muscle tension successfully addresses the unique issues related to this phobia, such as dizziness and fainting.
-People learn that, when they begin to feel dizzy in the presence of their phobic trigger, they use conscious, body-wide muscle tension to increase blood pressure and avoid fainting.
+Combination with applied muscle tension successfully addresses the unique issues with blood/injection/injury phobia, such as dizziness and fainting.
+People learn to use conscious, body-wide muscle tension to increase blood pressure and avoid fainting.

 Cognitive Therapy can be used either as an additional or stand alone treatment by training people to confront their irrational fears with logical, fact-based reassessments.
 Available studies best support its use in claustrophobia, where it is at least as effective as in person exposure.